shakilkhan12/express-typescript-starter/README.md

 ## Configuration

 Environment variables can be configured using a `.env` file in the root directory.
-Refer to `.env.example` for a list of variables and their default values.
+Refer to `.env.test` for a list of variables and their default values.